The sexiest golfer on the PGA Tour and the player we’ll root for aren’t one and the same.

 - Bubba Watson, Justin Rose and Sergio Garcia got no love from anyone for anything.

 Of course all this data raises the age-old question, “What do women really want?”
 Scott, a gorgeous golfer with much talent seems like a perfectly nice guy who is not the brightest bulb.
 Stenson, it must be noted, is not American and this was a polled-in-the-USA result.
 Snedeker remains largely unknown as a person even though he’s eye candy.
 Johnson hits the ball much too far to be a favorite of women golfers, and Day has been caught whining to the press about this and that.

 Day tied Fowler for third place on the list of players women root for.
 Fowler’s kind of a little guy, which appeals to maternal instincts, and he seems like one of the good guys.
 We love good guys, which is why we’re sure Matt Kuchar would win our approval for the green jacket even though we left him off the poll.

 The 46-year-old Mickelson, in second place, has captured the women’s vote with his goofy grin, his rock-headedness and his obvious affection for his darling family.
 We don’t see him as sexy, just lovable.

 Which brings us to our main man, who has no wife or kids (that we know of) and is visibly losing his hair.
-In a runaway, with nearly 40 percent of the vote, the Ladies Choice to win the Masters is 23-year-old Jordan Spieth.
+In a runaway, with nearly 40 percent of the vote, the Ladies Choice to win on the PGA Tour is 23-year-old Jordan Spieth.

 Jordan, why do we root for thee?
 Let us count the ways: He’s a good-looking, young man who is obviously close to his parents, sister and family.
 He’s single and does not seem to be serving as baby-daddy to an interstate Brady Bunch.
 And he misses a good share of greens because he’s not the longest hitter on the tour.